A family of non-periodic tilings of the plane by right golden triangles: Proof of Lemma

 Now we can start the proof of the lemma.
 Assume that the star centered at a vertex $A$ in an L-tilling $T$ is $C_i$ where $i>1$.
 We have to prove that $T$ includes all tiles marked green on~Fig.~\ref{star11} (= Fig.~\ref{star1}) and does not include tiles marked red (the star itself is marked grey).

 We will treat all $i$'s separately.
 We start with simple cases $i=2,5,6$.

-\paragraph{The star of $A$ in $T$ is $C_{2}$ or $C_6$.} It is easy to verify that in both cases the neighborhood of the star includes all tiles marked green on Fig.~\ref{star11}, and we are done.
+\paragraph{The star of $A$ in $T$ is $C_{2}$ or $C_6$.} It is easy to verify that in both cases the neighborhood of the star includes all tiles marked green in Fig.~\ref{star11}, and we are done.

 \paragraph{The star of the vertex $A$ in $T$ is $C_{5}$.} Fig.~\ref{pi510}(a,b) show the star $C_{5}$ and its neighborhood.
-We can see that the neighborhood includes all 4 tiles marked green on Fig.~\ref{star11}.
+We can see that the neighborhood includes all 4 tiles marked green in Fig.~\ref{star11}.
 We need to show that the small red triangle is not in $T$.
-For the sake of contradiction assume that the tiling $T$ includes the patch shown on Fig.~\ref{pi510}(c).
+For the sake of contradiction assume that the tiling $T$ includes the patch shown in Fig.~\ref{pi510}(c).

 We will say that \emph{a star $C_i$ fits for a given patch in a given its vertex} if one can draw (an isometric copy of) $C_i$ centered at that vertex so that each of its tiles either does not overlap all the tiles from that tiling, or belongs to that tiling.
 It is easy to verify that only the star $C_3$ fits for this patch in the yellow vertex.
-Adding to the patch that star and its neighborhood, we obtain the patch shown on Fig.~\ref{pi510}(d).
-Now, by a simple search, we can verify that no legal star fits for this patch in the blue vertex.
+Adding to the patch that star and its neighborhood, we obtain the patch shown in Fig.~\ref{pi510}(d).
+Now, we can verify that no legal star fits for this patch in the blue vertex.
+Indeed, that star must have 7 triangles, and only $C_4$ has this property among legal stars.
+It is easy now to verify that $C_4$ does not fit.

 We proceed now to hard cases $C_3,C_5,C_7$.
-The arguments are are very similar to those used in the case of $C_5$ but the analysis is much more involved.
+The arguments are very similar to those used in the case of $C_5$ but the analysis is much more involved.
 Therefore we moved most of the proof to Appendix, as the proof of Claim~\ref{lmain} (page~\pageref{lmain}).

 \paragraph{The star of $A$ in $T$ is $C_{3}$.} The vertex $A$ is colored green on Fig.~\ref{pi3011}(a) and its star is colored in dark-grey.
-On Fig.~\ref{pi3011}(b) we show the neighborhood of that star (added tiles are colored in light-grey).
-We can see that the neighborhood includes the large tile marked green on Fig.~\ref{star11}.
-Now we have to show that the tiling $T$ does not the small triangle marked red on Fig.~\ref{pi3011}(c).
+In Fig.~\ref{pi3011}(b) we show the neighborhood of that star (added tiles are colored in light-grey).
+We can see that the neighborhood includes the large tile marked green in Fig.~\ref{star11}.
+Now we have to show that the tiling $T$ does not the small triangle marked red in Fig.~\ref{pi3011}(c).
 This is the statement of Claim~\ref{lmain}(a).

-\paragraph{The star of the vertex $A$ is $C_{4}$.} The vertex $A$ is shown by the green point on Fig. \ref{pi4011}(a).
+\paragraph{The star of the vertex $A$ is $C_{4}$.} The vertex $A$ is shown by the green point in Fig. \ref{pi4011}(a).

 And Fig. \ref{pi411}(b) shows the neighborhood of that star.
-We can see that the neighborhood includes both tiles marked green on Fig.~\ref{star11}.
+We can see that the neighborhood includes both tiles marked green in Fig.~\ref{star11}.
 It remains to show that the tiling $T$ does not the small triangle marked red (Claim~\ref{lmain}(b)).